-SUGGESTED CORRECTIVE ACTION: The recipient must provide the FTA regional office a list of all active A&E contracts procured with a method other than the qualifications-based method.
-The FTA regional office will advise the recipient as to whether those contracts must be terminated and resolicited.
-The recipient must provide the FTA regional office procedures for following qualifications-based procedures when using FTA assistance to contract for A&E services.
+SUGGESTED CORRECTIVE ACTION: The recipient must submit to the FTA regional office a list of all active A&E contracts procured with a method other than the qualifications-based method.
+The recipient must provide the FTA regional office procedures for implementing qualifications-based procurement when using FTA assistance to contract for A&E services.
 For the next procurement, the recipient must submit to the FTA regional office documentation that the required process was implemented.